 - Your future manager

-You’ll want to include the right keywords and phrases to cater to those higher on the list, but your resume will need to offer something that helps you authentically stand out to appeal to firm partners and hiring managers.
+You’ll want to include the right keywords and phrases to cater to those higher on the list, but your resume also needs to offer something that helps you authentically stand out to appeal to firm partners and hiring managers.

 Bonus: Tap into your social and professional networks